The Hepburn and Tracy Collection celebrates a golden Hollywood partnership

 GUESS WHO’S COMING TO DINNER (1967)

 Following a ten-year break, Hepburn and Tracy would come together one last time in Stanley Kramer’s Guess Who’s Coming to Dinner.
-Kramer’s movie was groundbreaking, introducing a positive interracial relationship in an era where such marriages and relationships were still illegal in seventeen US states.
+Kramer’s movie was groundbreaking, introducing a positive interracial relationship in an era when such marriages were still illegal in 17 US states.

 Released the same year as Arthur Penn’s Bonnie and Clyde, a movie that fired the starting gun of the late 60s and 70s Hollywood Renaissance, Kramer’s film feels like an endpoint of one era and the start of something new.
 But it also signalled the final outing of two iconic classic Hollywood actors as leads.
 Many now point to the flaws in Kramer’s movie, from the internal conflict in John (Sidney Poitier) to the treatment of the family’s black housekeeper, Tillie (Isabel Sanford).
 But Guess Who’s Coming to Dinner needs to be viewed through the lens of racial inequality in 60s America.

-The outstanding performances of Pointer, Hepburn and Tracy and the film’s defiant willingness to challenge racism in American society make Guess Who’s Coming to Dinner a groundbreaking movie.
+The outstanding performances of Pointer, Hepburn, and Tracy, combined with the film’s defiant willingness to challenge racism in American society, make Guess Who’s Coming to Dinner a groundbreaking movie.
 As a result, the film remains one of – if not the – most important Hepburn/Tracy film of the collection and a perfect swan song for Spencer Tracy, who would die seventeen days after the filming was complete.

 Go toTop